clux/shipcat/examples/README.md

 kubectl create namespace apps
 ```

-## Shipcat Usage
+## Local Exploration
-From this folder, you can then:
+You can use `shipcat` at the root of this folder, or anywhere else if you point `SHIPCAT_MANIFEST_DIR` at it.
+Here are some examples:

 Check completed manifest: